Blind Two-Dimensional Super-Resolution and Its Performance Guarantee (Extended Version): System Model and Recovery Problem Formulation

-Now, based on the $2WT$-Theorem \cite{slepian1983some}, we can fully characterize $y\left(t\right)$ by sampling it at a rate of $1/W$ samples-per-second to gather a total of $L:=WT$ samples.
-For simplicity, we assume in this paper that $L$ is an odd number.
-Upon sampling (\ref{eq: model}) at a rate of $1/W$, then applying the discrete Fourier transform (DFT) and the inverse DFT (IDFT) to (\ref{eq: model}), we can easily show that the sampled version of $y\left(t\right)$, i.e., $y\left(p/W\right)$ can be written as
+Now, based on the $2WT$-Theorem, we can fully characterize $y\left(t\right)$ by sampling it at a rate of $1/W$ samples-per-second to gather a total of $L:=WT$ samples.
+For simplicity, we assume that $L$ is an odd number.
+By sampling (\ref{eq: model}) at a rate of $1/W$, then applying the discrete Fourier transform (DFT) and the inverse DFT (IDFT) to (\ref{eq: model}), we can easily show that the sampled version of $y\left(t\right)$, i.e., $y\left(p/W\right)$ can be written as